ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 ### Logging

-In most cases, you will find answer to your problems in log.
+In most cases, you will find the answer to your problems in a log.
-Watermill offers big amount of logs of different severity levels.
+Watermill offers a significant amount of logs of different severity levels.

 If you are using `StdLoggerAdapter`, just change `debug`, and `trace` options to true: